 Drink two full glasses of only water, then the sodium bicarbonate mix.

-Water is an excellent purifier and when consumed daily.
-In the case of urinary infections, it plays an important role in eliminating germs that build up in the bladder, and helping to cleanse the urinary tract.
+Water is an excellent purifier when consumed daily.
+In the case of urinary infections, it plays an important role in eliminating germs that build up in the bladder.
+Because of this it can help to cleanse the urinary tract.

 Studies have shown that cranberry juice can help prevent and eliminate the bacteria that attach themselves to the urinary tract, and contribute to the spread of infection in the area.

-Coconut water helps keep your kidneys cleansed of toxins; coconut oil is also an affect antibacterial which has been proven to eliminate E. coli, even the antibacterial resistant strains.
+Coconut water helps keep your kidneys cleansed of toxins.
+Another effective antibacterial is coconut oil, which has been proven to eliminate E. coli, even the antibacterial resistant strains.